albao11/Geolocation_Sigfox/README.md

 the ground truth.
 More specifically, we used a 2 iterations procedure:

 - During the first iteration: a rough estimate of the latitudes and longitudes of the messages was obtained.
 This estimate allowed us to calculate the distance feature.
-Then, we could also correct the position of the stations located in abnormal locations.
+Then, we could also correct the position of the abnormally located stations.
 - During the second iteration: first the positions of the new corrected stations were used to calculate the features bs_lng_centroid and bs_lat_centroid.
 Then, we prepared our feature matrix (including d_keep, newrrsi, bs_count_mess, etc.) to predict more accurately the message positions.

+The prediction of the final locations was performed using the Extra Trees Regressor of scikit-learn.
+On our validation dataset, we obtained an error cumulative probability at 80 % of 2800 meters.

 The code and a detailed analysis of the data and our methodology to compute the predictions is given in the jupyter notebook: **TP_geoloc.ipynb**.